iai-group/DialogueKit/docs/source/dialogue_orchestration.rst

 The platform's responsibility is to facilitate the conversation and ensure that the participant can see the agent's utterances and reply to it.
 DialogueKit includes a simple terminal-based platform.
-However, other platforms can be created by inheriting from :py:class:`dialoguekit.platforms.platform.Platform`.
+However, other platforms (e.g., various messaging apps/services, such as Telegram or Facebook Messenger or Flask chat) can be created by inheriting from :py:class:`dialoguekit.platforms.platform.Platform`.